 Participation in lectures and labs is essential to success in this course.
-As shown on the grading schedule above, in-class exercises count toward the overall grade and inherently track attendance.
+As shown on the grading schedule above, in-class exercises inherently track attendance and count toward the overall grade.
 Attendance in laboratory sessions is required because of the emphasis on group work.